arrunzo/apprendeneolatino/docs/lessons/10-prepositions/per-por.md

 To supplement other uses, "por a" came into being, which eventually became "por a" (composed of the new preposition "por" and the inherited "a" from Latin "ad").
 Through a process called "assimilation", where one sound of a word becomes more like another sound in the word, "pora" finally became "para".

-In short, "por" and "para" more or less corresponds to "per" and "prō" in Classical Latin.
+In short, "por" and "para" more or less correspond to "per" and "prō" in Classical Latin.
+However, due to these particular evolutions, there are some differences from Latin and other Romance languages in their uses.

 In a similar fashion, Catalan has "per" and "per a", having the same meanings in "por" and "para" in Spanish and Portuguese.
 The difference is that "per" was wholly inherited in appearance from "per" in Latin, instead of conflating "per" and "prō".
+It is worth noting that depending on the dialect of Catalan, "per a" is not used with the same frequency as Spanish.
+Some dialects may prefer "per" in some situations.
+For example for the sense of finality or purpose, some dialects (northern and central Catalan, Balearic and Alguerese dialects) prefer "per" instead of "per a".
+Sometimes, "per a" may be considered a castillianism.
+For example: "No tindrem temps per a fer tantes coses" instead of "No tindrem temps de fer tantes coses", or "Això no serveix per a res" instead of "Això no serveix de res".

 ### Italian
 In the case of Italian, a similar displacement happened, but with a different preposition.
 "Per" in Italian was inherited from "per", but it also took functions from "prō".